 EAS allows clients to direct brokerage.
-EAS may be unable to achieve most favorable execution of client transactions if clients choose to direct brokerage.
-This may cost clients' money because without the ability to direct brokerage EAS may not be able to aggregate orders to reduce transactions costs resulting in higher brokerage commissions and less favorable prices.
+EAS may be unable to achieve the most favorable execution of client transactions if clients choose to direct brokerage.
+This may cost clients' money because, without the ability to direct brokerage, EAS may not be able to aggregate orders to reduce transaction costs, resulting in higher brokerage commissions and less favorable prices.